 The Sigmoid volvulus occurs when the large redundant loop of colon twists upon itself on a narrow mesenteric base.
-This torsion occurs more commonly in clockwise direction usually >180 degrees and may reach 360 degrees or more.
-This causes luminal obstruction with arterial compromise predisposing the intestinal wall to gangrene and perforation.
+This torsion occurs more commonly in a clockwise direction, usually >180 degrees, and may reach 360 degrees or more.
+This causes luminal obstruction with arterial compromise, predisposing the intestinal wall to gangrene and perforation.

-The Sigmoid volvulus is more common in parts of Africa, South America, the Middle East, and India.
-This geographical distribution is strongly influenced by Dietary habits, Lifestyle factors and anatomical predisposition.
-High-Fiber, Bulky diets lead to chronic colon overloading, gradual elongation and redundancy of colon.
-Rural populations often squat for defecation which may increase sigmoid motility.
+The Sigmoid volvulus is more common dietary habits, lifestyle factors, and anatomical predisposition.
+Dietary habits, Lifestyle factors, in parts of Africa, South America, the Middle East, and India.
+Dietary habits, Lifestyle factors and anatomical predisposition strongly influence this geographical distribution.
+High-fibre, Bulky diets lead to chronic colon overloading, gradual elongation, and redundancy of the colon.
+Rural populations often squat for defecation, which may increase sigmoid motility.
 In western countries, it seen in institutionalized or bed-ridden older populations due to constipation and decreased mobility (Bettina Lieske, 2023; Atamanalp SS, 2010).